 In many patterns, it is common to first knit the body of the piece followed by a lace border that is knit perpendicular to the edge of the body.
 Such a knitted-on border is sometimes also called an applied border.
 You can see this for example in the traditional Shetland shawls, but also in patterns for knitted blankets.
 It is also a lovely way to give the hem or cuffs of a sweater a beautiful finish.

-The beauty of the knitted-on border is that it is not only very decorative, but also very elastic.
-With a regular cast-of the bound of edge is the limiting factor in how far you can block out your work.
-And as you know, lace is on its best when the patterning is opened up.
-When knitting on a border you won’t have a problem with a tight-ish cast-of, because there is in fact no cast-of!
+The beauty of the knitted-on border is that it is not only very decorative but also very elastic.
+With a regular cast-of, the bound of edge is the limiting factor in how far you can block out your work.
+And as you know, lace is at its best when the patterning is opened up.
+When knitting on a border you won’t have a problem with a tight-ish cast-of, because there is, in fact, no cast-of!

-The starting point at of such a knitted edge is that the stitches of the border are knitted perpendicular to the work.
+The starting point of such a knitted edge is that the stitches of the border are knitted perpendicular to the work.
 The stitches of the border are connected to those of the main body by knitting or purling them together.
 If you knit (or purl) through the back loop, you get a more solid connection.
-Depending on the type of project, for example a lacy scarf vs. a sweater, you can choose the one you prefer.
+Depending on the type of project, for example, a lacy scarf vs. a sweater, you can choose the one you prefer.

 In this post, I’ll show you how to knit on an edge to your work.

 In this example, I knitted a swatch in white, on which I will knit a border in a contrasting color.
 If you want to make the border the same color as the main part of your project, you can, of course, continue to use the same yarn instead of attaching new yarn.

 Working a knitted-on border step by step

 1. Start by casting on the number of stitches you need for your border, on the same needle that holds the body stitches of your project.
 I used the knitted-on cast-on.